UoA-CS715-Group12/CS715-Group-12-Procedural-Road-Generation/README.md

 ## ⚙️ Input Configurations

 ### Images
-Image configurations can be found in the file `input/configs/auckland.json`

-You can change the names of the input files to be used accordingly.
+Image configurations are located in the file `input/configs/auckland.json`.
+Modify the file names for the input files as needed.

-Currently, we are using a population density, coastline, and water depth map sourced from [Koordinates.com](https://koordinates.com/).
+Currently, we are using a population density, coastline, and water depth map obtained from [Koordinates.com](https://koordinates.com/).

 ### Population density centres and other parameters
-The centres JSON file could be found in `input/configs/json`

-Number of population density centres can be changed in the `generate` function within the file `citygenerator.py`
+The centers JSON file can be found in `input/configs/json`.
+Adjust the number of population density centers in the `generate` function within the file `citygenerator.py`.

 ### A* and (Legacy) Minimum Spanning Tree (MST)
 Parameters used for A* and the MST can be found as a list of constants at the top of the file `a_star.py`.

-Note: Increasing the value of these parameters will significantly increase the runtime.
+Note: Increasing these parameters will significantly increase the runtime.

 ## 📖 Acknowledgements:
 This repository is built based on an existing implementation of the extended L-system for road generation: